Last Updated on May 13, 2023 by Dave Farquhar

 If the dryer heats up but it doesn’t dry, it’s a bad heating element.
 The heating element is also specific to your type and brand of dryer, but generally costs $15-$30.
 You’ll probably have to take the front off your dryer to change it.
 Some dryers have a two-piece panel and you just have to take off the lower panel, but most just have one panel and you have to support the drum while you have the panel off.
 It’s a clumsy repair that may take you two hours if you’ve never done it before.

-But these parts last 10-20 years, so it’s worth doing even if you have to pay someone to do the repair.
+But these parts last 10-20 years, so replacing a thermal fuse in a dryer is worth doing and is a worthwhile repair even if you have to pay someone to do the repair.

 Dryer runs and heats up but the drum doesn’t turn

-But like the heating element, belts can last 10-20 years, so it’s worth doing even if you have to pay someone to do the repair.
+Just like the heating element, belts can last 10-20 years.
+So it’s worth replacing a belt in a dryer, even if you have to pay someone to do the repair.

 Repairing a dryer yourself vs calling in a repair